 I then decided that I needed to give gin a chance, at least once.
-I did a little reading, and it seemed that the general concensus was that Bombay Sapphire was the best gin you can buy.
+I did a little reading, and it seemed that the general concensus was that Bombay Sapphire was a really nice "gateway gin."
 It didn't rely completely on the flavor of juniper berries (which I don't particularly care for), but had 10 other botanicals and herbs to flavor the liquor.
 This had promise.
 I wasn't going to dive straight into making a Martini with it, but I thought a gin and tonic might be the trick.

 The resultant drink was magnificent, another order of magnitude above a standard gin and tonic, even though the change was fairly subtle.
 I could drink lots of these, on a hot summer's day, reading a good book ...